AriaWu34/qec-surface-code-simulation/README.md

 ---

-## Simulation Backends
+## Production Backend

 ### Stim Backend

-The primary backend uses Stim's built-in surface-code circuit generators and supports both:
+The production backend is built on Stim's canonical surface-code circuit generators and supports both:

 - Rotated surface code
 - Unrotated surface code

 Features include:

-- Stim circuit generation
+- Canonical circuit generation
 - Detector Error Model (DEM) construction
 - PyMatching MWPM decoding
 - Fast Monte Carlo logical-memory simulations

-This backend is intended for logical error-rate estimation, decoder benchmarking, and threshold studies.
+This backend is used for all benchmarking experiments, including logical failure-rate estimation and future threshold studies.

 ---

+## Reference Implementations

+### Checkerboard Surface Code

+The repository includes an explicit first-principles implementation of a checkerboard surface-code memory experiment.

+Rather than relying on Stim's built-in generators, it constructs:

+- explicit stabilizer circuits,
+- repeated syndrome-extraction rounds,
+- detector events,
+- logical observables,
+- Stim-compatible detector error models.

+This implementation serves as an educational reference and validates the framework against Stim's canonical implementation.

 ### Qiskit Backend

-The Qiskit backend provides a reference implementation using explicit circuit construction and Aer simulation.
+The Qiskit reference backend demonstrates explicit circuit construction using Qiskit and Aer.

 It includes:

-- Explicit syndrome-extraction circuits
+- explicit syndrome-extraction circuits,
-- Configurable depolarising noise
+- configurable depolarising and readout noise,
+- Aer simulation,
-- Reference NetworkX MWPM decoder
+- reference NetworkX MWPM decoding.

-Although significantly slower than the Stim backend, it serves as an educational implementation and reference for comparison.
+Although considerably slower than the Stim backend and based on a simplified circuit model, it illustrates how surface-code circuits can be implemented and simulated using Qiskit.

 ---